 Connecting enterprises to their remote workforce with Tachyon

-The technology behind our new engagement model is Tachyon, the first endpoint management solution designed specifically to address challenges with remote working and improve the digital employee experience.
+The technology behind our new engagement model is Tachyon, the first endpoint management solution designed specifically to address remote working challenges and improve the digital employee experience.

 Giving IT teams total control and visibility over all remote endpoints, Tachyon offers in-depth analytics to understand and improve the experience employees have with their endpoints.
 It delivers proactive issue identification and resolution at scale, service desk optimization with integration into ServiceNow, self-serve and self-heal capabilities, as well as real-time security and compliance monitoring and remediation.
 Tachyon is a vital tool in the enterprise’s quest to support remote working at scale, deliver exceptional employee experiences, and transform into a truly digital enterprise.